Shirobyte/Shirobyte/README.md

 - 👋 Hi, I’m @Shirobyte
 - 👀 I’m interested in anything related to computers.
-- 🌱 I’m still a student exploring the wonders of the rapidly advancing world.
+- 🌱 I’m still a highschool student exploring the wonders of the rapidly advancing world.
 - 📫 How to reach me through william0910min@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve 3 by 3 Rubik's cube in 1 minute.